How to Discover the Best About Ohio State Football

 ![]() |

-👇Introduction to Ohio State Football
+The Legacy of Ohio State Football

-Ohio State Football has long been a dominant force in college sports, renowned for its storied history of success, talented athletes, and passionate fanbase.✅ 1.
+✅ 1.
 Iconic Stadium: Ohio Stadium (“The Horseshoe”) opened in 1922, making it one of the oldest on-campus football stadiums in the U.S. Its distinctive oval shape and iconic south stands give it a legendary presence.

 ✅ 2.
 Record Attendance: The stadium holds the NCAA single-game attendance record — 110,045 fans watched OSU vs. Michigan in 2023.